NR598/truk-tripz-sinatra-project/README.md

 ## Usage

-Using Bash, navigate to "truk-tripz-sinatra-project" folder. enter "shotgun" into the terminal
+Using Bash, navigate to "truk-tripz-sinatra-project" folder.
+Enter "shotgun" into the terminal

 ## Contributing